jjtiger/Forecasting_Net_Prophet/README.md

 “Hourly Stock Return”, which holds the percentage of change in the company stock price on an hourly basis

 Reviewed the time series correlation, and then answered the following question: Does a predictable relationship exist between the lagged search traffic and the stock volatility or between the lagged search traffic and the stock price returns?

-Step 4: Created a Time Series Model by Using Prophet
+Created a Time Series Model by Using Prophet

 Set up the Google search data for a Prophet forecasting model.